ajna-finance/ajna-core/tests/INVARIANTS.md

 - **PM1**: LP balance of PositionManager in a Pool for a Bucket should be the sum of the positions[...][index].lps for all tokens/users
 - **PM2** Sum of the LP balance of the PositionManager in a Pool across all buckets should be the sum of the positions[...].[...].lps across all indexes and tokens/users
 - **PM3**: Position deposit time (`depositTime`) tracked by tokenId in PositionManager (`positions[tokenId][index]`) should always be of equal or lesser value than the PositionManager's LP at that index in the pool contract.
+- **PM4**: mint should populate `poolKey[tokenId]`, `positionIndexes` should be empty and the owner of the NFT should be the caller.
+- **PM5**: burn should reset `poolKey[tokenId]`, `positionIndexes` should be empty and the owner of the NFT should be the zero address.
+- **PM6**: moveLiquidity should remove all LP from the from index and set deposit time to zero.
+To index should receive increased LP and deposit time should match positionManager's deposit time.
+PositionManager should have less then or equal to the same quoteToken after move.
+- **PM7**: memorializePosition should transfer all pool contract LP in the provided index to the positionManager.
+PositionManager should take on the greater of the lender of positionManager's deposit time.
+PositionManager's LP in the provided index should match what the lender had in the pool contract before memorializePosition was called.
+- **PM8**: reedemPositions should maintain the preivous owner of the NFT position and pool associated with position.
+Remove the passed in indexes from the positionIndexes associated token.
+LP of redeemer should increase with same amount that LP of PositionManager decrease (by checking the pool). tokenId associated with the indexes redeemed should be zero.